 - All poems must be no more than 40 words, and in one of the following styles to be considered: Haiku, Limerick, Ode, ABC poem, Free verse, End rhyme, and Blank verse.

-- Entries are judged based upon relevance to and incorporation of the NCW theme, word choice and imagery, colorful artwork, adherence to poem style, originality and creativity, and overall presentation.
+- Entries are judged based upon relevance to and incorporation of the yearly topic (2021 is reaction rates) and theme (2021 is Fast or Slow … Chemistry Makes It Go!), word choice and imagery, colorful artwork, adherence to poem style, originality and creativity, and overall presentation.